awsdocs/elb-network-load-balancers-user-guide/doc_source/application-load-balancer-target.md

 1. Choose **Create target group**\.

 **Important**
-If at any point you need to delete an Application Load Balancer, be aware that you cannot delete an Application Load Balancer that has been registered as a target in a target group\.
+If at any point you need to delete an Application Load Balancer, be aware that you can't delete an Application Load Balancer that has been registered as a target in a target group\.
 To delete it, you must first deregister it from all target groups\.

 **To create a target group and register the Application Load Balancer as a target, using the AWS CLI**
 Use the [create\-target\-group](https://docs.aws.amazon.com/cli/latest/reference/elbv2/create-target-group.html) and [register\-targets](https://docs.aws.amazon.com/cli/latest/reference/elbv2/register-targets.html) command\.